Iubenda logo

 What is the difference between PECR and GDPR?

 PECR (Privacy and Electronic Communications Regulations) is a UK specific regulation that covers electronic marketing communications and the use of cookies.
 On the other hand, GDPR (General Data Protection Regulation) is a regulation from the European Union that governs the protection and privacy of personal data for all individuals within the EU.
-The GDPR sets a higher standard for data protection and privacy, and applies to all organizations operating within the EU, while PECR applies only to organizations operating in the UK.
+The GDPR sets a higher standard for data protection and privacy, and applies to all organizations operating within the EU, while the PECR applies only to organizations operating in the UK.

 PECR complements the GDPR by providing additional protections for specific processing activities that are particularly relevant to electronic communications services, such as the use of cookies and similar technologies, direct marketing, and the privacy of communications.

-Overall, PECR and GDPR work together to provide a comprehensive framework for the protection of personal data in the UK, with PECR filling in any gaps and providing additional protections where necessary in the context of electronic communications services.
+Overall, PECR and GDPR work together to provide a comprehensive framework for the protection of personal data in the UK, with PECR regulations filling in any gaps and providing additional protections where necessary in the context of electronic communications services.

 How does PECR fit with the UK GDPR?
 The PECR and the GDPR both regulate the processing of personal data in the UK.
 However, while the GDPR provides a general framework for the protection of personal data, PECR specifically addresses the processing of personal data in the context of electronic communications services.